 - Spaghetti Squash with Bacon, Spinach and Goat Cheese Skillet

 - Italian Stuffed Zucchini Boats with Ground Chicken

-1 tbsp ghee (or mild tasting oil such as avocado or canola)
+- 1 tablespoon ghee or mild tasting oil such as avocado or canola

 - Soak the cashews in boiling water for a couple hours or at least 30 minutes.